PUT-PTM/ST-LineFollower/README.md

 - Atmel Studio 7.0
 - AVRDude

-  How to run - wskazać swoją wersję release i co jest niezbędne aby ją uruchomić.
+  How to run - flash on to the board by AVRDude
-Dodatkowo opisać jak używać programu.

   How to compile - You just have to run the project in a console of Atmel Studio 7.0